astrohart/MFR/MFR.Paths.Config.Provider.Actions/README.md

 ##### Summary

-Attempts to formulate a default value for the `config.json` file that contains the user's previously-saved configuration profiles.
+Attempts to formulate a default value for the `config.json` file that contains the user's previously-saved application configuration.

 ##### Returns